flipt-io/flipt/DEVELOPMENT.md

 1. Clone this repo: `git clone https://github.com/flipt-io/flipt`.
 1. Run `mage bootstrap` to install required development tools.
 See [#bootstrap](#bootstrap) below.
 1. Run `mage go:test` to execute the Go test suite.
+For more information on tests, see also [here](build/README.md)
 1. Run `mage` to build the binary with embedded assets.
 1. Run `mage -l` to see a full list of possible commands.